Hsankesara/Draughts-AI/README.md

 ## Introduction

 The game of checkers is considered a complicated game with $10^{20}$ possible legal positions in the English draughts version (8\*8 board) alone (much more on higher dimensions).
 In this attempt to create a game agent, a tree traversal approach has been used.
-This approach is not only fast but also efficient given that better heuristics are used.
-We have created an agent which is capable of playing the game of draughts or checkers with a remarkable win rate against average players.
+This approach is not only fast but also efficient given that good heuristics are used.
+The agent has been created which is capable of playing the game of draughts or checkers with a remarkable win rate against average players.
 Draughts is a 1vs1 zero-sum game.
 Minimax or Minimax algorithm is best suited for such types of games.
-Following is the development procedure we practised during the development of the project.
+Following is the development procedure practised during the development of the project.

 1. Implemented a basic Minimax Agent with limited depth.
 2. Applied ⍺-β pruning.
 3. Improved the evaluation functions.

-Initially, we considered many approaches to the implementation of this agent.
-Here is a report of them:
-Reinforcement Learning agent.
-This would have been impractical and very complex to construct as there are $10^{20}$ different states possible of the 8×8 board.
-Since this is a zero-sum game with 2 players playing 1 on 1, the minimax algorithm was the best suited for this purpose.
-We then designed the evaluation function.

 <table>
     <tr>